clj-commons/manifold/docs/rationale.md

 An asynchronous queue can't rely on the Java threading model, so it has to make the channel conveying backpressure explicit.
 One example of this is node.js, which will simply [return `false`](http://nodejs.org/api/stream.html#stream_writable_write_chunk_encoding_callback) to calls which enqueue data when it can't accept any more.
 Unfortunately, where the blocking semantics of Java are strictly enforced, this is more of a hint.
 Nothing prevents the asynchronous programmer from blithely enqueueing more messages until they run out of memory or hit some underlying limitation which turns their code unexpectedly synchronous.

 However, the asynchronous model does have a big advantage: it's a superset of the synchronous model.
 The synchronous model uses **structural backpressure**, whereas the asynchronous method represents **backpressure as data**.
 It's easy to transform data into structure: any asynchronous data, whether provided via a deferred value or a callback, can be blocked on.
 The inverse, however, requires us to wrap a thread around any operation which might block, which creates significant overhead.
 Worse yet, dependent tasks that use the same finite thread pool risk deadlock.
-This can be worked around via sort of the cooperative multithreading used by ForkJoin, but this can end up being quite fiddly and difficult to fully test.
+This can be worked around via the sort of the cooperative multithreading used by ForkJoin, but this can end up being quite fiddly and difficult to get right.

 ### core.async